-The DISTINCT clause is used to remove duplicates from the result set of a SELECT statement.
+The DISTINCT clause is used in a SELECT statement to remove duplicates from the result set of the query.
+Here is the syntax for this statement:

 SELECT DISTINCT expressions FROM tables WHERE conditions;

-- Expressions are the columns or calculations that you wish to retrieve.
+- “expressions” are the columns or calculations you want to retrieve

-- Tables are the tables that you wish to retrieve records from.
-At least one table must be listed with the FROM clause.
+- “tables” are the tables you want to retrieve records from — you need to list at least one “table in the FROM clause.

-- Conditions are conditions that must be met for the records to be selected.
+- conditions” names the conditions that must be met in order to select the records

-If you do not want to remove duplicate data, or are sure that there will be no duplicates in the result set, then use ALL keyword instead of DISTINCT.
-But as ALL is the default keyword, so we usually do not include ALL in our queries.
+If you don’t want to remove duplicate data, or if you’re sure that there will be no duplicates in the result set, then you can use ALL instead of DISTINCT.
+But ALL is the default keyword in SQL statements, so we usually omit it from query statements.

 Top courses in SQL